jota-one/ferencfarkas.org/catalogue/assets/texts/about/cantiones-optimae.md

 {{% row %}}
 {{% column %}}

-1. « Bátoritás a halál ellen / Encouragement devant la mort (Courage in the face of death ) » : János Szepetneki, 1555
+1. *Bátoritás a halál ellen / Encouragement devant la mort (Courage in the face of death )* : János Szepetneki, 1555

 My Lord, my God, here I am in front of You,
 Ready in everything to submit me to You,